shifra1911/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/datasheet/datasheet.md

 * Up to 150 Mbps bit rate

 This module acts as a secondary MCU on the UNO R4 WiFi, and communicates with the RA4M1 MCU using a logic-level translator.
 Note that this module operates on 3.3 V as opposed to the RA4M1's 5 V operating voltage.

+### Antenna

+The ESP32-S3-MINI-1-N8 **(M1)** has a PCB antenna, and has no option to connect an external antenna.

+### Operations

+The ESP32-S3-MINI-1-N8 module provides the UNO R4 WiFi board the possibility to transmit and receive signals using the Wi-Fi® and Bluetooth® Low Energy standards.

+#### Wi-Fi®

+- The center frequency range is between 2412 - 2484 MHz.
+- The typical Decibel Milliwatts (dBm) using the 802.11b specification for the Wi-Fi RF transmitter is **20.5 dBm** at **1 Mbps**.
+- The typical sensitivity in dBm using the 802.11b specification for the Wi-Fi RF receiver is **-98.2 dBm** at **1 Mbps**.

+You can read more about Wi-Fi RF Characteristics at:
+- [Page 19 of the ESP32-S3-MINI-1-N8's datasheet](https://www.espressif.com/sites/default/files/documentation/esp32-s3-mini-1_mini-1u_datasheet_en.pdf#page=19) (link to external PDF from Espressif).

+#### Bluetooth® Low Energy

+The center frequency range for the Bluetooth Low Energy radio is between 2402 - 2480 MHz.

+RF transmitter (TX) specifications:
+- RF power control range is between -24 dBm to 21 dBm.
+- Typical control gain step is 3 Decibels (dB).

+You can read more about Bluetooth® RF Characteristics at:
+- [Page 21 of the ESP32-S3-MINI-1-N8's datasheet](https://www.espressif.com/sites/default/files/documentation/esp32-s3-mini-1_mini-1u_datasheet_en.pdf#page=21) (link to external PDF from Espressif).

 ### ESP Header